 - being aged over 45 years

-- receiving treatment for high blood pressure, or having blood pressure of 140/90 or higher
+- receiving treatment for high blood pressure or having blood pressure above

-- having low levels of “good” HDL cholesterol or high levels of triglycerides
+- having low levels of “good” high-density lipoprotein cholesterol or high levels of triglycerides

-People who have high blood sugar should discuss their target levels with their doctor.
+People who have high blood sugar should discuss their target levels with a doctor.

-To find out their blood sugar levels, the person may need to fast for 8 hours, 2 hours after a meal, or at both times.
+To find out their blood sugar levels, a person may need to fast for 8 hours, 2 hours after a meal, or at both times.

-Some people may also take a glucose tolerance test, in which they drink a sugary liquid and have a blood test after.
+Some people may also take a glucose tolerance test, where they drink a sugary liquid and have a blood test after.